Candiman421/DocInspector/docs/maintenance-guide.md

 ---

-**The Enhanced InDesign Document Analyzer v2.1 represents the pinnacle of document analysis technology for InDesign, providing comprehensive, reliable, and professional-grade analysis with bulletproof error handling, complete text capture, auto-discovery capabilities, and extensive reporting.
-This maintenance guide ensures that your enhanced analyzer will continue to evolve and improve, maintaining peak performance and reliability as your needs grow.**
+**The Enhanced InDesign Document Inspector v2.1 represents the pinnacle of document analysis technology for InDesign, providing comprehensive, reliable, and professional-grade analysis with bulletproof error handling, complete text capture, auto-discovery capabilities, and extensive reporting.
+This maintenance guide ensures that your enhanced inspector will continue to evolve and improve, maintaining peak performance and reliability as your needs grow.**

-**With the enhanced maintenance and extension system, your analyzer is equipped for any InDesign workflow, from simple change tracking to complex enterprise deployments, while maintaining the highest standards of safety, performance, and reliability.**
+**With the enhanced maintenance and extension system, your inspector is equipped for any InDesign workflow, from simple change tracking to complex enterprise deployments, while maintaining the highest standards of safety, performance, and reliability.**